-We finish the day by introducing a variety of hauling systems, with emphasis on understanding the mechanical advantage each system employs.
+We introduce a variety of hauling systems, with emphasis on understanding the mechanical advantage each system employs.

 Day 4: With the skills developed on the previous days - knots, prussiks, rope handling, anchor construction, belaying and mechanical advantage systems - students should now have the necessary skills and comfort to execute crevasse rescue.
 Crevasse rescue is an essential skill and considerable time and emphasis will be placed on practicing it in this course.
 First, guides usually have everyone do a "dry" run on the surface but then it is expected that each person demonstrate proficiency in holding a real-life fall into a crevasse and preform an actual rescue.
 Our standard instruction is a 3:1 Z-Pulley rescue system on a three-person rope team.
 We also demonstrate (if not practice) the 2:1 Drop-C on a two-person rope team as well.

 At this time, students also have the opportunity to practice ascending out of a crevasse, on their own with the use of their prussiks.
 This gives a much more realistic feel of what self-rescue is all about.